jschultz299/odhe_ros/README.md

-# Robot-Assisted Feeding
+# Robot-Assisted Feeding - ODHE ROS Package
-ODHE ROS PACKAGE

 This is the ros package for the ODHE Grant Funded Project Robot-Assisted Feeding (RAF) for Individuals with Spinal Cord Injury

 This ros workspace has been used to develop the whole project, so different iterations of the project require different program files.

+## Head-Mounted System
 The first iteration of the project used the iSCAN etl-600 wearable eye tracker.
 We used a faster-RCNN object detection network to detect cups, bowls, plates, forks, and spoons.
 The network used the iSCAN's head-mounted camera as the input.
 To demo the system, we placed a cup in the scene.
 The user then directs their gaze to the cup.
 When they are ready, the user issues a voice command such as "grab the cup".
 Baxter then picks up the cup that the user was looking at and delivers it to in front